History of medical diagnosis: Medieval Europe

 Physicians used many different techniques to analyze the imbalance of the four humours in the body.
 Uroscopy was most widely used for diagnosing illness.
-Physicians would collect patients urine in a flask called “matula”.
+Physicians would collect patients urine in a flask called "matula".
 The matula was specific in shape and had four regions – circulus, superficies, substantia, and fundus – that corresponded to regions of the body.
 The circulus corresponded to the head; the superficies corresponded to the chest; the substantia corresponded to the abdomen; the fundus corresponded to the reproductive and urinary organs.
 Urine was inspected based on four criteria: color, consistency, odor, and presence of precipitate.
 Physicians analyzed the urine for the four criteria and used that to point out where there was an imbalance of the four humours based on the location in the matula.
 Physicians also examined blood via phlebotomy, they would observe the viscosity and color of the blood as it was draining from the patient and/or contained in a vial.
 The color and viscosity denoted whether the patient had an acute, major, or chronic disease; which also assisted the physician with the next course of action.

-Physicians would also observe a patients pulse by palpation; this technique was performed by carefully noting the rate, power, and tempo of a pulsing artery.
+Physicians would also observe a patient's pulse by palpation; this technique was performed by carefully noting the rate, power, and tempo of a pulsing artery.
 By interpreting the pulse of the physician could diagnose the type of fever the patient had.
 Astrological diagnosis was the least used technique for diagnosing illness.
 Diagnosis was based on the position of the moon in relation to the constellations, which were associated with different regions of the body (head, arms, chest, etc.).
 Physicians would diagnose illness with the combined knowledge of zodiac signs and humoral medicine.